 Cuisine, from the street to haute, is not something for which the Jews are renowned.
 We're good at math, science and money and bad at drinking and avoiding national trauma.
 We gave the world matzo and we have been punished accordingly.
-Jewish food refers to what we nicked from the Eastern Europeans.
+Ashkenazi Jewish food refers to what we nicked from the Eastern Europeans.
 This means chopped liver, gefilte fish, ikra, brisket, stuffed spleen, kneidlach, kreplach, kishke and that all-glorious sabbath meal, cholent.
 So if you are up for the challenge, here are the best places to chow down on some funny named dishes.

 Located on the Southern end of Herzl Street since its inception as a workers kiosk in 1936, Shmulik Cohen engulfs you in a world of Jewish glory that makes you wonder if the Hasmoneans really had anything to offer beyond fried dough and bubbameises.
 The menu includes schmaltz – goose fat in lieux of butter, which is unseen at any other establishment; marinated herring sporting the most delicate flesh and egg salad “seasoned” with grivalach.
 Don’t miss the gefilte fish served at Shmulik Cohen nor the kreplach soup – possibly the one dish that is most identified with Jewish cuisine.
 For a main dish, the cholent and kishke are the most authentic in town.